-The Ophthalmologists, Optometrists and staff of The Eye Center in Denver provide the full range and scope of comprehensive eye care services including general eye care and routine eye examinations for patients from Denver and throughout Colorado.
-Our eye doctors recommend that in order to maintain good eye health and vision, all patients should have routine eye examinations on a regular basis
+The Ophthalmologists and Optometrists at The Eye Center provide the full range of comprehensive eye care services.
+In order to maintain good eye health and vision, our doctors recommend that all patients have routine eye exams on a regular basis.

 How Often Should I Have An Eye Examination?

-There are many factors that can determine how often your eyes should be examined.
-These factors include your age, your overall health, your family history of eye diseases and eye problems or conditions and whether you have been diagnosed with or treated for any eye conditions or diseases in the past.
-Depending on this information, we will be able to determine how often you should schedule your visits as well as what types of examinations are necessary.
+There are many factors that determine how often your eyes should be examined.
+These factors include your age and health, your family history of eye diseases, and if you have had any previous eye conditions.
+Depending on this information, we will be able to determine how often you should schedule your visits, as well as what types of examinations are necessary.

-When scheduling a general eye examination at The Eye Center, be aware that it will include the complete testing of your vision in order to be certain that you are seeing as clearly as you should, as well as a comprehensive medical evaluation of the health of your eyes.
+A general eye exam will include the complete testing of your vision in order to be certain you are seeing as clearly as you should.
+It will also include a comprehensive medical evaluation of the health of your eyes.

 What Happens At A General Eye Examination?